waocats/crabgo/src/doc/src/reference/overriding-dependencies.md

 patched with a crate version that already exists in the source, then the source's original crate is replaced.

-Cargo only looks at the patch settings in the `Cargo.toml` manifest at the root of the workspace.
+Crabgo only looks at the patch settings in the `Crabgo.toml` manifest at the root of the workspace.
 Patch settings defined in dependencies will be ignored.